 Looking ahead, Baidu is still increasing its investments in O2O (online-to-offline) services to counter Tencent's WeChat, a mobile messaging app which has become a dominant mini-platform for deliveries, payments, games, and other services.
 It's also been investing heavily in next-gen technologies like artificial intelligence and driverless cars to expand its ecosystem.

 Alibaba is often called the "Amazon of China," but it actually resembles both Amazon and eBay.
 Its Tmall marketplace uses the same B2C (business-to-consumer) model as Amazon, but its Taobao marketplace runs on a C2C (consumer-to-consumer) model like eBay.
 Tmall controls over half of the B2C market in China, and Taobao controls over 90% of the C2C market.
 Those two platforms enable Alibaba to control over 80% of the entire e-commerce market in China.
 Like Amazon, Alibaba is also investing heavily in cloud platforms and digital media to evolve into a diversified tech giant.

-  But that's not all -- Tencent is also the biggest video game publisher in the world, and its portfolio of blockbuster games include e-sport favorite League of Legends and the mobile hit Clash of Clans.
+But that's not all.
+Tencent is also the biggest video game publisher in the world, and its portfolio of blockbuster games include esports favorite League of Legends and the mobile hits Honor of Kings and Clash of Clans.

 Should you buy any of the BAT stocks today?

 However, investors should be aware of the risks that the BAT stocks also face.
-Tighter regulations on internet content could throttle their growth, a slowdown in China's domestic economy could reduce ad budgets, and pricey attempts to expand their ecosystems could hurt their bottom line growth.
+Tighter regulations on internet content could throttle their growth, a slowdown in China's domestic economy could reduce ad budgets, and pricey attempts to expand their ecosystems could hurt their bottom-line growth.
 But if you believe that the potential rewards outweigh these risks, you should consider adding the BAT stocks to your portfolio.